dbb/zeshin/README.md

 ## Prerequisites

 You must have an active Github account and a valid `~/.gitconfig`.
-The script uses `zsh` as its interpreter, so you must have it installed but it doesn't have to be your shell
+The original script was written with `zsh` as the interpreter, but I rewrote it to be POSIX-compliant (see `zeshin.sh`).
+Note that this version has only been tested on Debian (i.e. `dash`).

 ## Usage